Apoorvgarg-creator/Cryptography-codes/README.md

 1. Find the multiplicative inverse using extended Euclidean algorithm in modus n.
 2. Find the inverse of a matrix in modulus n.
-3. Find the multiplicative inverse of a polynomial using extended Euclidean algorithm in modus irreducible polynomial.
+3. Find the multiplicative inverse of a polynomial using extended Euclidean algorithm in modus irreducible polynomial. **(Missing)**
 4. Implement the following traditional ciphers: